Wandmalfarbe/pandoc-latex-template/README.md

   - `footnotes-disable-backlinks` (defaults to `false`)

-    disables making the reference from the footnote at the bottom of the page into a link back to the occurence of the footnote in the main text.
+    disables making the reference from the footnote at the bottom of the page into a link back to the occurence of the footnote in the main text (enabling requires package `footnotebackref`).

   - `book` (defaults to `false`)